johnchaffee/platform-docs/7.-migrations/postman.md

 API Descriptions can live in with source code, or in totally separate projects, it's up to you.

-Assuming you'd like the API description to live in the same project as the code its using, open that project in Stoplight Platform, then click "Edit in Studio".
+Assuming you'd like the API description to live in the same project as the code its using, open that project in Stoplight, then click "Edit in Studio".

 Add a new API with the "+" icon.